RavensbourneWebMedia/Digital_Advertising/projects/union-hack/README.md

 **Optimised:** You will use methods to find out (and measure) the most effective methods of communication with a targeted audience, users or customers.

-**Integrated:** research and choose the best (online, offline, traditional or new) methods to reach the audience you are targeting.
+**Integrated:** You will research and choose the best (online, offline, traditional or new) methods to reach the audience you are targeting.

 ##Choosing a brief